astropy/astropy-APEs/APE_specutil.rst

 frequency, energy, or velocity).
 To ease use, the Spectrum1D object will have ``energy``, ``wavelength``, ``frequency``, ``velocity`` properties that convert the `spectral_axis` to the appropriate units.
-These are to be considered the “center” of the spectral bins.
+These are to be considered the 'center' of the spectral bins.
 Bin edges will also be accessible, but the exact way of accessing bin_edges will be determined at a later date (as it is intertwined with the ``.wcs`` representation, discussed further below).
 ``flux`` will be a Quantity, so the units of the spectrum should be accessed as